List of Downton Abbey characters: Sir Richard Carlisle

 Richard Carlisle (played by Iain Glen) is the fiancé of Lady Mary Crawley in series two.
 The brusque, domineering and nouveau riche Carlisle is a self-made, extremely wealthy newspaper magnate from Edinburgh whose paper, with the help of Lavinia Swire, was instrumental in breaking the Marconi scandal story.
 It is to Carlisle, as a man of influence, that Lady Mary turns to when she concludes that marrying Matthew is not an option.
 However, Violet and the family remain suspicious of him as he is "new money" and is described by Lord Grantham as "a hawker of newspaper scandal".
-Although he says his feelings for her are sincere, and he offers to buy a stately home near Downton where they can live together and start a family, he demands near-total control and threatens that if she leaves him he will expose her liaison with Ottoman attaché Kemal Pamuk, which he has covered up from exposure.
+Although he says his feelings for her are sincere, and he offers to buy a stately home near Downton where they can live together and start a family, he demands near-total control and threatens that if she leaves him he will expose her liaison with Kemal Pamuk, which he has covered up from exposure.
 He also helps cover up the scandal that the murder trial of Downton valet Bates would cause.
 In the second series Christmas episode, it is apparent that Carlisle's pragmatism does not sit well with the Crawleys and he and Mary begin to argue more frequently, much to the consternation of Matthew and her grandmother.
 Eventually Mary breaks off the engagement to him after the pair argue with increased frequency, and after Lord Grantham discovers the truth from Lady Grantham and advises Mary not to be unhappy with someone she does not love.
 Carlisle leaves the morning before the Servants' Ball, but not before revealing that he did genuinely love her.
 It is not known whether he went ahead and published the story.
 Ultimately, his actions do not matter, as she confesses to Matthew about Pamuk and Matthew proposes to her despite this.